DigiBP/Team-Apples/README.md

 <img src="https://github.com/DigiBP/Team-Apples/assets/127504199/0f755b3a-0146-4d8c-8650-40a45f01f333"  width="50%" height="50%">

-- Once a service tasks is completed Camunda proceeds with the next user tasks, service task or waits for an event to happen.
+- Once a service task is completed Camunda proceeds with the next user task, service task or waits for an event to happen.

 ### Message Post HTTP make a request modules
 - The message intermediate catch event in Camunda serves as a waiting state for a specific message to arrive.
-In the cases below, it is waiting for the message indicating the client's request for either, free trial license, yearly license or renewal of license.
+In the scenarios further below, it is waiting for the message indicating the client's request for either, free trial license, yearly license or renewal of license.
 - Once the message intermediate catch event is triggered, Camunda captures the event and continues with the workflow.
 - The HTTP make a request module should include the same message name as defined in the message intermatediate catch event in the BPMN model.
 - The payload looks like this: